-Graduate students also play an active role in Departmental affairs; they serve on most Departmental committees, participate in the Sociology Graduate Student Association (SGSA), and edit a research journal, Social Thought and Research (STAR).
+We subscribe to an apprenticeship philosophy of graduate education in which faculty and students treat education as a joint enterprise.
+The department is noted for the intense exchange of ideas among its graduate students, a strong culture of student mentoring and support, and faculty-student collaboration.
+Graduate students also play an active role in departmental affairs; they serve on most departmental committees, participate in the Sociology Graduate Student Association (SGSA), and edit a research journal, Social Thought and Research (STAR).
 The majority of graduate students are funded as graduate teaching assistants, and receive continuous training and support in a teaching seminar.
-A few advanced graduate students have taught in other departments and at nearby colleges and universities.
-Professional socialization is an important component of our program: Our students are encouraged to participate at professional meetings (e.g., Midwest Sociological Society, American Sociological Association, Sociologists for Women in Society) and submit their work (especially their Master's Degree thesis) for publication.
-Graduate students also host an annual Blackmar Lecture Series, inviting new sociology professionals to a public lecture at KU.
-This year's guest was Dr. Georgiann Davis!
+Others are supported as graduate research assistants on faculty research projects.A few advanced graduate students have taught in other departments and at nearby colleges and universities.
+Professional socialization is an important component of our program: Our students are encouraged to participate at professional meetings (e.g., Midwest Sociological Society, American Sociological Association, Sociologists for Women in Society) and submit their work (especially their master's thesis) for publication.
+Graduate students also host the annual Blackmar Lecture Series, inviting new sociology professionals to a public lecture at KU.

-- Culture: Chong, Davidman, Donovan, Sprague, Staples, Stock
+- Culture: Chong, Donovan, Staples, Stock

 - Environmental: Antonio, Nagel, Stock

 - Gender and Sexuality: Chong, Donovan, LaPierre, Najafizadeh, Nagel

 - Globalization: Antonio, Hanley, Najafizadeh, Nagel, Obadare, Stock

 - Medicine/Health/Aging/Life Course: Ekerdt, LaPierre, Obadare, Saint Onge

 - Race & Ethnicity: Chong, Donovan, Kim, Nagel, Saint Onge